radulle/ngx-deploy-npm/README.md

 - Implement Continuous Everything with Github Actions
 - Specify which library configure the builder on the installment (`init`)

-Your feature that's not on the list yet?
+Do you have a feature that's not on the list yet?

 We look forward to any help.
 PRs are welcome! 😃

 ## 🎉 Do you Want to Contribute? <a name="want-to-contribute"></a>

-We create a special document for you to give you through this path
+We create a unique document for you to give you through this path.

 [Readme for Contributors](./docs/README_contributors.md)